lisaloudness/project1_community_page/README.md

 UX
-Current users will be residents who live in the vicinity of the park. current users will be business owners operating in the park. new users will be visitors to the park new users will be potential
+Current users will be residents who live in the vicinity of the park.
+Current users will be business owners operating in the park.
+New users will be visitors to the park
+New users will be potential